praneethpj/Mars-Rover-Challange/README.md

 # Mars-Rover-Challange
 THE MARS ROVER CHALLENGE

+To Execute the Application,

-Please find the Driver class name com.nasa.rover.main.Driver to Execute the Application
+Please find the Driver class name com.nasa.rover.main.Driver

 # Main Flow of the Solution